Antonino Barillà: Club career

 Barillà made his debut in Serie A with Reggina in the 2005–06 season, on 7 May 2006 against Fiorentina.

-Barillà scored his first goal against then Serie A club Torino in a Serie A match, the game ended (2–2).
-His second goal came against Juventus on 26 April 2009 where he scored with his head at the near post from an Adejo cross which was delivered from just outside the penalty area on the top right side.
+Barillà scored his first goal against the then-Serie A club Torino in a 2–2 draw.
+His second goal came against Juventus on 26 April 2009, where he scored with his head at the near post from an Adejo cross, which was delivered from just outside the penalty area on the top right side.

 On 25 August 2020, Barillà joined newly-promoted Serie B club Monza on a two-year contract.
-He was released by the club on 25 January 2022.
+The club released him on 25 January 2022.

 On 25 February 2022, Barillà signed with Serie B club Alessandria until the end of the season.

 On 13 January 2023, Barillà signed with Serie C club Viterbese.

 International career

 On 25 March 2009, Barillà made his debut with the Italy under-21 team in a friendly match against Austria.
 He played seven games for the under-21 side, scoring two goals.